malliina/pimpweb/conf/docs/HttpEndpoints.md

 #### Play uploaded file <small>POST to /playback/uploads</small>

 Starts playback of the file uploaded as *multipart/form-data*.

-<span class="label label-warning">Note</span> Uploaded playback is at the moment
-only supported when the playback device is the MusicPimp server.

 #### Stop playback <small>HTTP POST or WebSocket</small>